 Before you warm up a Christmas Camembert, why not make the accompanying dipping bread in the wood fired oven too, to really ensure you impress the guests?

 Foccacia is perfect for dipping and emits wonderful aromas whilst it cooks.
 It needs a fairly hot oven to get it right, around 260 ˚C, and requires around 15–20 minutes baking time.
-It’s not a hard bread to bake though, especially if you follow this easy recipe.
+It’s not a hard bread to bake though.

 Once baked, dip the bread in your baked Camembert….delicious!

 Potato Dauphinoise from the wood fired garden oven

 Another great dish for sharing with friends or for cooking as an accompaniment to a steak is that of Dauphinoise Potatoes – a rich, creamy and comforting side dish.
 Just cool your pizza oven to around 200˚C and bake your Dauphinoise dish for around 50 minutes.
 Make sure you’re not shy with the cream and Gruyere cheese, as the cheesier the better – no one likes a dry Dauphinoise.

 Be warned, however, this dish is so delicious, especially when cooked in a Fornino oven, it’s imperative you make double, as everyone will want to tuck in!